 University Of Ia Hospitals And Clinics Chemical Dependency Services is an addiction treatment center located at 200 Hawkins Drive in the 52242 zip code in Iowa City, IA.

 It is operated by the State government.
-University Of Ia Hospitals And Clinics Chemical Dependency Services provides naltrexone administration, relapse prevention from naltrexone and prescribes suboxone.
-Some of the treatment approaches used by University Of Ia Hospitals And Clinics Chemical Dependency Services include 12-step rehab, brief intervention and substance use counseling approach.
-University Of Ia Hospitals And Clinics Chemical Dependency Services also specializes in detox services and offers residential benzodiazepines detoxification, inpatient cocaine detoxification and inpatient alcohol detoxification.
-University Of Ia Hospitals And Clinics Chemical Dependency Services provides outpatient heroin rehabilitation, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential heroin abuse treatment and supervised heroin detox.
-Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.
+University Of Ia Hospitals And Clinics Chemical Dependency Services provides relapse prevention from naltrexone, administers naltrexone and prescribes suboxone.
+Some of the treatment approaches used by University Of Ia Hospitals And Clinics Chemical Dependency Services include 12 step rehabilitation, counseling for substance abuse and cognitive behavioral therapy.
+University Of Ia Hospitals And Clinics Chemical Dependency Services also specializes in detox services and offers cocaine detox, inpatient alcohol detoxification and inpatient heroin detox.
+University Of Ia Hospitals And Clinics Chemical Dependency Services provides outpatient heroin rehabilitation, intensive outpatient heroin treatment program and regular outpatient heroin treatment.
+It also provides supervised heroin detox, residential heroin use treatment and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.

 Here are the full facility listing details on University of IA Hospitals and Clinics Chemical Dependency Services in Iowa City, IA: